block/example-jvm-maven/CONTRIBUTING.md

 ## Dependency Updates

-This project is configured to use RenovateBot.
+This project is configured to use RenovateBot through the config file `./renovate.json` and the Renovate GitHub Application installed in the `block` organization.
 When a new version of dependency is released, Renovate will open a PR to update the dependant version.
 There are a lot of available options, but the defaults are pretty safe.
 The available options are documented in the [RenovateBot docs](https://docs.renovatebot.com).